-After the preliminary defense it is time to choose an external reviewer.
+After the preliminary defense it is time to choose two external reviewers.

 The selection of the external reviewer is solely the responsibility of the student.
 In case student faces difficulty to find the external reviewer the department can assist him in selecting the second reviewer.
-The second reviewer can't be ES faculty, but any faculty member of the AUCA or come from a different academic institution provided he / she has expertise on student's selected topic.
-According to the deadlines the external reviewer should provide a Review report (one copy in paper and one in electronic format) to the ES department (See attachment 5).
+The external reviewer can't be ES faculty, but any faculty member of the AUCA or come from a different academic institution provided he / she has expertise on student's selected topic.
+According to the deadlines each external reviewer should grade individual student's work and provide a Review report (one copy in paper and one in electronic format) to the ES department (See attachment 5).